 Billy Graham Congress will bring together Christians passionate about innovative outreach

-It’s a country that increasingly knows the Bible.
+It’s a country that increasingly knows nothing about the Bible.
 So the Billy Graham Evangelistic Association of Canada (BGEAC) is inviting Canadians who are interested in evangelism to learn new techniques and deepen their passion for sharing the Gospel at a national conference.

 The Canadian Evangelism Congress is taking place Sept.
 26-27 at the Hilton Niagara Falls Hotel & Suites in Niagara Falls, ON.
 It’s intended for pastors, church leaders and anyone else who wants to see Canadians impacted by the Gospel in much greater numbers.